-With this in mind, when Stephen - my other half - and I started thinking about our wedding there were loads of “traditions” that didn’t feel right.
+With this in mind, when Stephen – my other half – and I started thinking about our wedding there were loads of “traditions” that didn’t feel right, especially since we’re both feminists and equality in our relationship is something really important to us.
 I use quotation marks because having been born in France but grown up in Argentina and now having lived in England for 8 years, the only traditions I follow, are my own anyway.

 The point is, in many cultures, the traditions surrounding weddings are – yes, even today – patriarchal.
-So here are a few ideas on how to get slightly political and have a modern, feminist, non-sexist wedding.
+So here are a few ideas on how to get slightly political and have a modern, non-sexist, feminist wedding.

-This is only opinion and you should do whatever you want for your wedding.
-I would never judge anyone for wanting to follow these or other traditions, it’s a personal choice that we’re all - or should be - entitled to.
+This is only my opinion and you should do whatever you want on your wedding day.
+I would never judge anyone for wanting to follow these or other traditions.
+Having a feminist wedding – or not – and to what degree is a personal choice that we’re all – or should be – entitled to.

 The wedding industry, and probably most of the people who surround you, will be making certain assumptions based on years of social conventions and it can be hard to break away from all of that.
 Especially when marriage and feminism are sometimes considered to be mutually exclusive: as if by choosing to get married you were giving up the right to be a feminist – and that goes both for women and men!

 It felt right for me to marry the love of my life and to celebrate with a party, my way.
-If equality is important to you, here are a few things that can help.
+If equality is important to you and you’re considering having a feminist wedding, here are a few things that can help.

 1 – Walking down the aisle.